shapeblue/hackerbook/cloudstack/hack/automation.md

 - bash

 **Challenges**:
-- Deploy a VM in a VPC with two tiers
+- Deploy a VM in an isolated network or a VPC with two tiers
-- Deploy a basic zone (KVM+Monkeybox or simulator based environment)